‘Former BI execs demanded P100M’

 Sombero insisted that what happened on November 26 and 27 at the City of Dreams was not extortion or bribery but a “pay-off.”

-“There was no extortion or bribery for the record Mr. Chair… What happened was already a pay-off, ” he said, responding to the queries of Senator Francis Escudero.
+“There was no extortion or bribery for the record Mr. Chair… What happened was already a pay-off, ” he said, responding to the queries of Sen. Francis Escudero.

 Sombero however said that the P50 million did not come from Lam but from other online gambling service providers—Jimei, Bota Club and Lucky Titanium.